The Hill of Crosses: Getting There the Cheapest Way (<2 Euros)

 In this forest of icons, no two items were the same

 Out there in the middle of winter, V and I were the only two souls, but it felt more surreal than peaceful.
 I put it down to the groundskeeper playing a recording of the papal Mass in the background.

 Pilgrims left the crosses as votive offerings, or in memory of their loved ones.
 From the inscriptions, they seemed to come from all walks of life.
 Whether they were tourists or an entire firefighting division, they’d all made the trip to the Lithuanian countryside to give thanks and to pray.
-It felt okay to be a busybody, to read the prayers that people left, and perhaps draw inspiration from their little acts of faith.
+It felt okay to be a busybody, to read and draw inspiration from the prayers that people the world over left here.

 Pride of place went to a large cross at the foot of the hill that was erected to commemorate Pope St John Paul II’s 1993 visit.
 The altar where he celebrated Mass that day remains to this day and you can read his sermon here. (in Italian).

 We ended up spending 40 minutes at the Hill of Crosses after travelling for four hours.
 Personally, I felt it was making the trip to see something rather extraordinary.
 We did it in the cheapest possible way but you can drive here or take a tour that includes a stop at the site instead.
 If you want to explore more of Lithuania, you can visit it en route to Palanga or Klapeida from Kaunas or Vilnius.
 It’s your call and your money, of course.